Physical Development

 • Planned activities that encourage locomotor skills – such as galloping, running, climbing, cycling, hopping, skipping.

-• Opportunities to develop object-control skills including catching, rolling and throwing skills – provide bean bags and buckets or hoops for throwing into; offer a range of balls of different weight, size and bounciness!
+• Opportunities to develop object-control skills, including catching, rolling and throwing skills – provide bean bags and buckets or hoops for throwing into; offer a range of balls of different weights, sizes and bounciness!

 • Providing a range of resources to encourage movement and accuracy in catching and throwing.